particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Wake source clarification 2024-03-21

+At least one wake source must be specified for STOP and ULP sleep modes.

 ### Photon 2 migration guide USB 2024-03-11

 The Photon 2 migration guides listed the Photon 2 as having a USB C connector, but it has a Micro USB B. The datasheet was correct.